JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query web
 ```

-The output showed multiple redirect URIs, including a normal local-development callback and a second URI associated with the attack flow.
+Multiple redirect URIs were returned: a standard local-development callback, and a second that did not match that pattern.

 > ![Rogue Application Redirect URIs](evidence/08-rogue-web-redirect-uris.png)
 > *Highlighted: the suspicious `redirect URI` identifies the callback destination associated with the investigated OAuth authorization flow.*

-I then followed the OAuth consent flow used by the scenario.
+To establish what that configuration produced in practice, I followed the consent flow.

-The first consent screen showed the rogue application requesting access associated with the legacy application's exposed API.

 > ![OAuth Consent Flow - Step 1](evidence/09-oauth-consent-step-1.png)
 >
 > *Context: The consent flow showed the `rogue application` requesting delegated access to the `legacy application's` exposed API.*

-The second step required the user to explicitly accept the requested permissions.

 > ![OAuth Consent Flow - Step 2](evidence/10-oauth-consent-step-2.png)
 >
 > *Context: The authorization flow required `explicit user consent` before the requested delegated permission could be granted.*

-### OAuth Permission Grant

-After consent, I queried the grants associated with the rogue application.
+A consent screen is a browser event.
+Whether it wrote a durable object was a separate question, so I queried the grants held by the second application.

 ```powershell
 az ad app permission list-grants `